FedericoFiorani/flight_data_scaping/README.md

 ## Documentation

+Tips for filling in the documentation
+- Try to answer all questions to the best of your ability.
+- Imagine you would have to work with this data in the future – how would you write up the documentation so that you (and your future self) may understand it?
+- In your writing, be as concise as possible.
+We’ve had some recent experience using tools like Grammarly to improve our writing (there is a free version available), but there are certainly alternatives available!
+- The original paper on which the readme template is based on provides a few helpful (filled in) examples that may provide some inspiration.
+- If you are familiar with R, you can write your documentation in RMarkdown, which nicely intertwines answers to the questions (e.g., conceptual answers) with details/statistics from the data (i.e., by including code snippets that directly generate overview tables).
+- Please pick a good name for your dataset.
+This name will be the first thing potential users of your data will see.
+Use it as the title of your documentation (don’t call your dataset “Datasheets for Datasets”!)
+- Please skip sections 6 and 7 of the documentation (distribution and maintenance).
+Do get rid of the example text in these sections though.

 1. Motivation

+Motivation (section 1 of your documentation, 10%)
+From your answers to all questions in section 1 of the documentation template, the following points need to be addressed:

+Motivation for data context (5%)
+Clear explanation of the value in collecting the data (“task in mind”), either in the context of a specific research question or business problem.
+The data collection potentially generates insights into new phenomena.
+There is clearly value to the larger research community in using the data.
+Comparable data sets are not available at all, or not publicly available.

+Motivation for choice of website/API (5%)
+A range of relevant websites and APIs pertaining to the data context is assessed in terms of data availability, research fit & resource use.
+It is clear why the data was ultimately collected from the focal website/API, and not from others (i.e., the website/API emerges as the one that fits best in terms of research fit and resource use; #1.4).

 1.1   	For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

 ...